 Antivirus Software Review: Panda Security

-What is Panda Security?
+What Is Panda Security?

-Panda Security is a Spanish IT security company (founded in Bilbao in 1990) that caters to both private and corporate users.
-Panda offers a completely free program ("Panda Security Free") as well as a premium package ("Panda Dome Premium"), both of which provide security, privacy, and performance optimization for Windows, Android, MacOS, and iOS users.
+Panda offers a free antivirus solution (Panda Security Free) as well as a premium package (Panda Dome Premium), both of which provide security, privacy, and performance optimization for Windows, Android, macOS, and iOS users.

 Pros and Cons

 Too many paywalls owing to the large number of subscription options

 Installation & Usage